 With Vasilis’ help Thetis was quickly moved and moored along side the “pool.”
 Vasilis then went back to the yard to report.
 I started putting up the tent.
 Once again I was half way doing this when the cavalry arrived.
 There were Mastro Michalis, Panayiotis the electrician, Vasilis, his assistant Yiannis, Michalis the carpenter, and his assistant.
 We all conferred on what was to be done.
 It was decided to strip all the upper section of the pedestal where the windlass mounts.
 Then to fabricate a wooden platform and a stainless steel plate.
 These then will be enclosed with a good layer of fiberglass and bonded to the solid part of the pedestal.

-Soon a portable electric generator was brought and the work started.
+Soon a portable electric generator was brought and the work begun.
 The stripping was very messy with fiberglass dust flying everywhere.
 I packed my MacBook Air computer and went to the nice air-conditioned office.
 I had a nice chat with Angelos Gaitanides, the yard’s owner.
 I was about to ask Irene if my German friend Dietrich Rohrmann with the catamaran Fromo had arrived when Detrich himself walked into the office.
 He commiserated with my troubles and we agreed to get together this afternoon.
 I sat in the cool office, the day was hot, and did my banking over the internet.

 By 3 PM all the work on Thetis was completed.
 It was like a miracle.
 I am so glad that I came here and not spent days in Syros waiting for unreliable repairmen with dubious results.
 After I returned to Thetis I was visited by Angelos’ children, Alexandra aged 11 and Alexandros aged 6.
 They were waiting for their father to take them with their small cruiser to Archangelos for swimming.
 They were very inquisitive about everything on the boat and about life onboard.
 It was fun to have them.